pauldahacker/transcendence/API.md

 Query parameter `action`:
 - `add`: send or accept a friend request
-- `remove`: remove a friend or cancel a pending/requested friend request
+- `remove`: remove a friend or cancel a pending friend request

 Response body:
 ```json